 Passionate color will capture your heart with these high centered blooms of deep red with contrasting white petal reverses; dark green, glossy foliage on this compact variety is highly disease resistant; blooms have a light scent to attract pollinators

 Love At First Sight™ Rose features showy lightly-scented red flowers with a white reverse at the ends of the branches from late spring to early fall.
 The flowers are excellent for cutting.
-It has dark green foliage throughout the season.
+It has dark green deciduous foliage.
 The glossy oval compound leaves do not develop any appreciable fall color.
 The fruits are showy red hips displayed in late fall.

 Love At First Sight™ Rose is a multi-stemmed deciduous shrub with an upright spreading habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.

 This shrub will require occasional maintenance and upkeep, and is best pruned in late winter once the threat of extreme cold has passed.
 It is a good choice for attracting bees and butterflies to your yard.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration;